 Like just about every spaceship/space station horror flick ever, this is boring as fuck.
 And don’t tell me Alien movies are an exception, because I’ve never been able to get through one of those.
 Except Aliens vs. Predator: Requiem.
 That movie rules.

 This one picks up right where the last left off…yet it’s suddenly 2045.
-Brad Dourif, Angela Bassett, and a handful of other men are on a spaceship and land on an abandoned space station.
+Brad Dourif, Angela Bassett, and a handful of other men are on a spaceship that lands on an abandoned space station.

 The film is mostly typical boring space ship crap as in all these movies: monitor watching, lit button pushing, running through halls that all look alike.
 And honestly, more Critter eggs appear in this film than actual Critters.
 The only good scene happens to be my favorite attack of the series.
 One dude gets deep throated by a Critter while entangled in chains.
 It’s a death that would make Pinhead jealous.